Privacy Policy

 If you use your credit or debit card to purchase from us or to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).

-To the subsidiaries described above when it is necessary for them to be able to provide you with products or services that you’ve requested.
+- To the subsidiaries described above when it is necessary for them to be able to provide you with products or services that you’ve requested

-To our own service providers who process data on our behalf and on our instructions (for example our ticketing system software provider or a company who manages our postal mailings).
-To our own research service providers who process limited personal and sensitive data (such as postcode and demographic information), submitted voluntarily by those that consent to take part in our visitor surveys.
-In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.
+- To our service providers who process data on our behalf and on our instructions (for example our ticketing system software provider, email distribution service, or a company who manages our postal mailings).
+These providers act as data processors under UK GDPR and must comply strictly with our instructions and with data protection laws

 Cookies are small text files that are automatically placed onto your device by some websites that you visit.
 They are widely used to allow a website to function (for example to keep track of your basket) as well to provide website operators with information on how the site is being used.